Recycling bin collection

 Food and drinks cartons such as those made by Tetra Pak cannot be sorted at the Material Recovery Facility (MRF)

-These can be placed in the black bin or can be recycled at local recycling centres in Hampshire although currently there aren't any facilities in Winchester.
+These can be placed in the black bin or can be recycled at local recycling centres in Hampshire, including Cattle Market carpark in Winchester.
 To locate your nearest site please click on the blue link.

 Polystyrene Polystyrene can be disposed of in the black bin.

 Want to know what those symbols on packaging mean?
 Find out more about understanding recycling labels

 We want you to recycle as much as you can.
 Our collection teams will always collect extra recycling which can be placed in a clear sack next to your green bin, or cardboard when flattened, dry & stacked alongside the bin.

 If you are regularly running out of space in your green recycling bin and need an additional one, or you need a new one, you can buy one by contacting Biffa directly on 01962 670 706 to arrange for payment and delivery of the new bin if small than A2 size (43cm x 60cm.)

 The current cost of a bin is £33.98 including delivery.